491621

 Customer Experience

-Customer experience isn't new.
-What is new is the recognition that good customer experience, especially from large companies, doesn't just happen.
-A survey by Julia Cupman in 2016 found that more than half of 200 large companies surveyed had customer experience programmes that fail on six critical foundations:
+The survey by Julia Cupman found that more than half of 200 large companies surveyed had customer experience programmes that fail on six critical foundations:

 When a company gets the six foundations in place, it can develop a customer experience strategy.
 For this a company needs the right products, at the right price, delivered through the right channels, with the right promotion and brands, and supported by the right people.